merkle-open/generator-nitro/packages/nitro-exporter/readme.md

 npm run export
 ```

+## Requirements

-The exporter configuration can be found in your [config](../../config),
+The gulp task "dump-views" must be present in your project.

 ## Configuration options

+The exporter configuration can be found in your [config](../../config).

 ### exporter.dest (String)